 Instant Pot Jalapeño Popper Chicken – your new go-to party appetizer!
-It’s loaded with rich cream cheese, spicy diced jalapeños and jalapeño brine, sharp cheddar cheese and tender chicken breasts… a completely drool-worthy creamy cheesy creation!
+It’s loaded with rich cream cheese, spicy diced jalapeños and jalapeño brine, sharp cheddar cheese, and tender chicken breasts… a completely drool-worthy creamy cheesy creation!
+This jalapeño popper recipe is so easy to make and is mouthwateringly delicious!

 (This post contains affiliate links - read more here.)